freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/elm/custom-types/index.md

 type Box a = Empty | FilledWith a
 ```

 Notice the lowercased `a` in the `Box` type definition.
 It means `Box` is a generic type, and `a` can be any type.
 The only restriction is that once its parameterized type is defined, the `FilledWith` constructor must hold a value of the same type (i.e. a value with `Box Int` type may only hold `Int` values in it).
-In fact, the `Box` type is nearly identical to the `Maybe` type from the Elm language core types.
+In fact, the `Box` type is nearly identical to the `Maybe` type from the [Elm language core library](https://package.elm-lang.org/packages/elm/core/latest/Maybe).